Who this affects

-This package may apply to you only if you already receive a pension, social assistance, child allowance, or some veterans' payments, or if you hope to get a tourism voucher.
-Pensioners were promised one-off payments.
-Cash social-assistance recipients, families already receiving child allowance, and recipients of the veterans' allowance were promised 25,000 dinars.
-A broader group of veterans was separately promised another 10,000 dinars.
-The package also includes 30,000 tourism vouchers worth 10,000 dinars each for pensioners with pensions up to 80,000 dinars and lower co-payments for some regular medicines.
+The package covers different groups under different rules.
+Pensioners were promised one-off payments; cash social-assistance recipients, families already receiving child allowance, and recipients of the veterans' allowance were promised 25,000 dinars, while a broader group of veterans was separately promised another 10,000 dinars.
+It also includes 30,000 tourism vouchers worth 10,000 dinars each for pensioners with pensions up to 80,000 dinars.
+A separate medicine measure has applied since August 1 to 769 medicines dispensed with a co-payment.

 Why it became important

-One political announcement bundled pensions, social protection, child-related payments, veterans' payments, vouchers and medicines together, so it is easy to assume everything has already started.
+One political announcement bundled pensions, social protection, child-related and veterans' payments, vouchers and medicines together, although the measures start separately and on different schedules.
 Even the numbers add confusion: on June 29, N1 and Novosti described the middle pension bracket as 31,092 to 56,851 dinars, while PIO's official June 30 text restated it as 31,093 to 56,848 dinars and linked the 20,000-dinar payment to pensions above the average.

 What is already clearer